OSD-Services/clean-code-csharp/README.md

 - Interface Names should start with ‘I’
 - Async Method Names should end with ‘Async’

+### Encapsulation

-### Use getters and setters and make all fields private.
+- Use getters and setters and make all fields private.

-"Why?" you might ask.
-Well, here's why:
+- Put all the logic that manipulates a class's fields into the class itself.
 - When you want to do more beyond getting an object property, you don't have to look up and change every accessor in your codebase.
 - Makes adding validation simple when doing a `set`.
 - Encapsulates the internal representation.